 The use or possession of illegal drugs or illegal mood-altering substances, alcoholic beverages, drug-related paraphernalia, or the abuse of prescription or over-the-counter drugs by any student on school property or while attending or participating in any school-sponsored activity or at any time the student is wearing a school uniform is forbidden.
-Transgression of this rule will result in disciplinary action, which may include expulsion from the school, even for a first offense.
+Transgression of this rule will result in disciplinary action, which may include administrative withdrawal from the school, even for a first offense.

-Any student selling drugs on school property or at school functions may be immediately expelled.
+Any student selling drugs on school property or at school functions may result in a disciplinary response, up to and including administrative withdrawal.

 The school is committed to a drug-free environment.
 This commitment may, under some circumstances, prompt a need for testing of students for evidence of substance abuse.

 It may also involve the use of drug dogs and other methods in the discretion of the school administration which seek to deter the use and/or distribution of illegal drugs or alcohol.

 If a student exhibits the symptoms, or is suspected of substance abuse, the school may require that the student undergo substance abuse testing at the parents' expense.
 If the results of the test suggest abuse (and the substance was not used on or brought to campus or a school-related activity), the school will normally use this information to help the student seek assistance.
-Refusal to participate in such a test may result in expulsion from the school.
+Refusal to participate in such a test may result in administrative withdrawal from the school.